Welcome back to all our families, and a warm welcome to the many new families and students who have joined our Arbor Grove community.

 Early Close on Wednesday

-I would like to remind all parents and students that the Nature Play and the Megatoy are out of bounds before school.
+I would like to remind all parents and students that the playgrounds including the Nature Play and the Megatoy are out of bounds before and after school until there is a change in the COVID guidelines.
 Students arriving before 8.30am are to sit outside the library or with their parents outside their classroom.

 Chasing games are not appropriate before school even if you are with your parents.